blueplanet15/blueplanet15/README.md

 <h3 align="center">other:</h3>
 <p align="center">
   - "MonkeHavoc" Is not my mod, it is a fork of a taken down mod.
+  - "HandController" Is also NOT my mod, like "MonkeHavoc" its a fork, but its not taken down so idk why ive gotten people saying its mine???
 </p>